 I completed my 3-year Masters level training in Art Psychotherapy at Roehampton University, achieving a Merit.

 I have since completed trainings in Woodland Activity Leadership, Nature Connection facilitation and mentoring, and Nature-based Mindfulness.

 Before Covid I facilitated groups for children and adults outdoors in London parks, and worked with refugees and assylum seekers.
-Since lockdown I shifted my practice online and have been offering free taster sessions for keyworkers.
-These one-off self care/wellbeing sessions have provided people with inspiration to deepen their connection with nature (which offers many wellbeing benefits), relaxation and relief from anxiety, stress, depression, loneliness and burnout.
+Since lockdown I shifted my practice online and began offering free taster sessions for keyworkers.
+These wellbeing sessions provided inspiration to deepen nature-connection (which offers many wellbeing benefits), as well as relaxation and relief from anxiety, stress, depression, loneliness and burnout.